immcantation/alakazam/docs/topics/aminoAcidProperties.md

 For all properties except for length, non-informative positions are excluded, where non-informative is defined as any character in `c("X", "-", ".", "*")`.

-The scores for GRAVY, bulkiness and polarity are calculated as simple averages of the scores for each informative positions.
+The scores for gravy, bulkiness and polarity are calculated as simple averages of the scores for each informative positions.
 The basic, acid and aromatic indices are calculated as the fraction of informative positions falling into the given category.